mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 ### 64 samplers without a separate skin

+The legacy widget-based LateNight implementation is split into two skins because sampler count affects startup time. `LateNight` starts Mixxx with 16 samplers, while `LateNight (64 Samplers)` starts it with 64 and includes the additional static sampler-row hierarchy.
+Initializing that larger hierarchy creates and configures far more sampler controls and their UI at startup, even when most of the rack is collapsed.
+Keeping the 64-sampler layout in a separate skin meant that DJs who did not need it did not pay that startup cost.

-The legacy widget-based LateNight skin offered up to 16 samplers, while the separate `LateNight (64 Samplers)` skin supported higher sampler counts.
-LateNight QML brings these choices into the same skin, exposing 4, 8, 16, 32, 48, and 64 samplers without constructing every expanded sampler at once.
-Expanded sampler rows are cached and warmed sequentially, meaning the expanded content is prepared one row at a time.
-This keeps the larger rack manageable while preserving the rest of the layout.
-It is one of the places where QML’s dynamic composition makes a unified skin possible without giving up the practical performance considerations that made a separate skin useful before.
+LateNight QML brings these choices into one skin, exposing 4, 8, 16, 32, 48, and 64 samplers without constructing every expanded sampler at once.
+It creates the compact rows for the selected count, then caches and warms expanded content one row at a time.
+The higher sampler count still needs its underlying Mixxx sampler channels, but QML avoids eagerly building the entire expanded visual rack.
+This keeps the larger layout manageable while preserving the rest of the interface, and removes the need to choose between separate LateNight skins.

 <figure style="display: flex; flex-direction: column; align-items: center;">
   <a href="{static}/images/news/latenight-qml-64-samplers.png">